Keith V. Zimmerman

 Chief Financial Officer

-Prior to joining Medical City Arlington, Jeff was VP of Finance of Medical City Plano, a 493-bed hospital in Plano,Texas; Administrative Director of Finance at Medical City McKinney, a 260-bed hospital in McKinney, Texas; Associate Controller in the HCA Executive CFO Development Program at Medical City Plano; and began his HCA career in the Corporate Reimbursement Department as a Reimbursement Coordinator.
-Jeff has 19+ years of experience in the healthcare industry.
+Jeff previously served as VP of Finance of Medical City Plano, Administrative Director of Finance at Medical City McKinney, Associate Controller in the HCA Executive CFO Development Program at Medical City Plano and Reimbursement Coordinator in the HCA Corporate Reimbursement Department.

 James V. Boyle (Jim)

 Jim Boyle was named VP of Clinical Operations at Medical City Arlington in July of 2016.
 He brings more than 20 years of healthcare experience to his leadership role at Medical City Arlington.

 Jim previously served for 14 years in numerous leadership roles at hospitals located in the Chicago suburbs.

 Jim earned his undergraduate degree in Nursing at Saint Xavier University and a Master of Science in Nursing in Health Systems Leadership with Graduate Honors from Lewis University.

 Sherry Nelson, BSN, JD, was named VP of Quality at Medical City Arlington in February of 2017.
 She brings more than 18 years of healthcare experience to her leadership role at Medical City Arlington.